stevelaver/developer-portal/README.md

 If you change variable `WARMUP_ENABLED` in `env.yml` to `true`, a CloudWatch schedule will be enabled to keep lambda functions for public resources warmed up using 15 minutes ping.

+### Development

+Conform your code to included ESLint rules.
+You can use prepared pre-commit hook using command `ln -s pre-commit.sh .git/hooks/pre-commit`

 ### CI and deployment

 CI is configured on Travis, see https://travis-ci.org/keboola/developer-portal.
 Deployment is run automatically after releasing a version on GitHub.
 Travis uses special AWS IAM user with restricted rights in production account.
 See `iam-user-template.json` for details.